terryaney/Documentation.Camelot/KatApp.Vue.md

 ## v-ka-input-group

-The `v-ka-input-group` directive is responsible for initializing groups of HTML inputs to be used in conjunction with the RBL Framework calculations via synchronizing [`state.inputs`](#iapplicationdatainputs) and HTML inputs.
+The `v-ka-input-group` directive is responsible for initializing groups of HTML inputs to be used in conjunction with the RBLe Framework calculations via synchronizing [`state.inputs`](#iapplicationdatainputs) and HTML inputs.
 It behaves the same as a [v-ka-input directive](#v-ka-input) except that all the properties on the model and scope are essentially array based to support whatever number of inputs the specified template supports.

 The `v-ka-input-group` directive can only be used when a `template` is assigned.